VELUX: Organisation

-VELUX has 20 production companies in 12 countries and sales companies in 37 countries.
+VELUX has 20 production sites in 12 countries and sales companies in 37 countries.

-The VELUX Group is owned by VKR Holding A/S, a limited company owned by the Villum Foundation and members of the Kann Rasmussen family.
-The VELUX Group’s financial results are incorporated into VKR Holding’s consolidated accounts.
-In 2024, the VELUX Group had a total revenue of EUR 2.96 billion, VKR Holding had a total revenue of EUR 3.87 billion, and the Villum Foundation and the VELUX FOUNDATION donated EUR 169 million in charitable grants.
-The VKR Group consists of two main business areas, VELUX and DOVISTA, and is present in 38 countries..
+The VELUX Group is owned by VKR Holding A/S, a limited company wholly owned by the VILLUM Foundation and members of the Kann-Rasmussen family.
+The VELUX Group’s financial results are incorporated into VKR Holding's consolidated accounts.

+In 2024, the VELUX Group had a total revenue of EUR 2.96 billion while VKR Holding had a total revenue of EUR 3.87 billion.
+The same year, the VILLUM Foundation and the VELUX Foundation donated a total of EUR 169 million in charitable grants.